krazyhacks/krazyhacks.github.io/_pages/random_git.md

 Instead, since we know which files were deleted from the above `git status` command, each file was restored using `git restore <filename>`

-Having commited files accidentally, i should have reverted the commit`
+Having commited files accidentally, need to work out a more elegant way to revert, `git reset --soft`?
+`git revert`?

 #### Misc